alexanderenrique/alexanderenrique.github.io/src/microelectronics/NEMO-Tool-Display-Hardware.md

 - I think the next step is to try and configure my raspberryPi at home to see if it has a public IP and if I can get MQTT messages out to it.

 ### 09/06/2025
+**Main Task:** Initial MQTT hook development

+**Notes:**
--Clones NEMO-CE, and got the MQTT working locally! created a dummy user in the back end, got the hook written.
+- Clones NEMO-CE, and got the MQTT working locally! created a dummy user in the back end, got the hook written.
 I was using port 1883 without any security for testing, I was amazed how fast I/cursor got it going

 ### 09/05/2025
+**Main Task:** Initial project planning and architecture decision

+**Notes:**
 - Initial project planning and component selection
 - Researching display options and MQTT implementation
 - Learned that the NEMO API doesn't support any kind of filtering